Rosenverse

 Key Insights

-• Exponential growth in social contexts can provide a useful framework for understanding how UX practices spread within organizations.
+• Viral exponential growth can serve as a useful analogy for UX adoption spread within organizations.

 Notable Quotes